world war IV

 The lack of true transparency is a major barrier to restoring faith in expertise.
 In an era in which even top research periodicals “publish by press release,” and information space is practically infinite, Proof would apply carrot and stick community-based pressure on the media not to publish research and survey results from providers who aren’t willing to make available (within applicable privacy constraints, and in user-friendly form) the raw data sets on which their conclusions are based, along with a universal tool set to allow readers to analyze the data themselves, with links to this combination of tools and data in every article in the popular press that references the research, raising science literacy in the process…

 A pysanka is a Ukrainian Easter egg, with its nuanced, intricate patterns, and in tech and entertainment, an Easter egg is a psychic or virtual reward hidden in plain sight.
-In Pysanka, we’d create, collect, and celebrate the subtle and sophisticated in the arts, in sound, in writing, in science, seeking to cultivate greater observance/awareness in us all, helping find solutions that may only initially be visible in the corners of our minds, and a better, slower way of life…
+In Pysanka, we’d create, collect, and celebrate the subtle and sophisticated (as opposed to the increasingly coarse and bombastic) in the arts, in sound, in writing, in science, seeking to cultivate greater observance/awareness in us all, helping find solutions that may only initially be visible in the corners of our minds, and a better, slower way of life…

 Americans have long bonded over sports, which transcend ideological boundaries.
 But lately specific sports and specific teams have become increasingly ideologically siloed like the rest of life.
 Enter Allsport, which takes what we still easily bond over–fantasy–to the next level by requiring participants to field teams each week comprised of players from multiple team and individual sports, using fantasy football roster construction and scoring as template, breaking down barriers in the process, and helping return sport to the shared American experience it once was.

 If we’re going to work together with the world on this problem, it would help if we got to know the world better, and not just the elites we see here and in the halls of government.
-Kinspir would be a platform that would enable villages around the world to share their day-to-day lives, culture, and more with the rest of the world, in a structured way that would facilitate use and cross-cultural understanding, e.g. through the use of top 10 lists, brackets, diaries, recipes, comparative collages, and other well-established online formats, and include light, mobile-optimized communications/community tools.
-Participating villages would get a private space to connect with their diasporas as a community and a share of sponsor revenue, which should be substantial…
+Kinspir would be a platform that would enable villages and village-adjacents around the world to share their day-to-day lives, culture, and more with the rest of us humans, in a structured way that would facilitate use and cross-cultural understanding, e.g. through the use of top 10 lists, brackets, diaries, recipes, comparative collages, and other well-established online formats, and include light, mobile-optimized communications/community tools.
+Participating villages would get a private space to connect with their diasporas as a community and a share of sponsor revenue, which should be substantial based on local CPMs…

 Amerigo Vespucci was the first to map America, hence our name.
 Vespucci is a gaming platform for mapping the Internet; anything and everything is online, so anything can be a map–a traditional geography, a periodic table, Leibowitz’s grocery list, a beautiful or ugly Hawaiian shirt–anything that illuminates any small multidimensional corner of the terra incognita that is the vastness of the Net.
 When a critical mass of maps has been created and stitched together, we’ll be able to “see” the Internet in multiple dimensions for the first time (e.g. from the perspective of different groups, different causes, etc.).
 And then things will really start to get interesting for our increasingly visual species…

 We believe games are going through the same Hegelian process that the Net has, akin to other visual media.
 Like pre-Renaissance art, they were originally necessarily abstract, then techniques allowed them to become increasingly realistic.
-Now everything from the new generation of highly sophisticated board games that have revived the genre to mobile apps using the world around us as their canvas mark a synthesis of abstract and real not unlike the art movements from impressionism to the present day.
-Post-Modern Games will be the place for those who believe anything can be a game–and should be so as to help us feel our way forward into the future…
+Now everything in our state of play–from the new generation of highly sophisticated board games that have revived the genre to mobile apps using the world around us as their canvas–mark a synthesis of abstract and real, not unlike the art movements from impressionism to the present day.
+Post-Modern Games will be the place for those who believe anything can be a game–and should be, to help us feel our way forward into the future…

 There are two great religious/spiritual traditions for which there is no great online portal–animism and mysticism, in all their forms.
 The first teaches us to become one with nature, the second to reject easy and absolute certainties.
 Brought together in cyberspace, they could form the perfect faith to keep in climate times…

-Believe it or not, there’s no great site online for the 10% of the population that’s left-handed, and no great creativity portal either (we’ve looked, many times, because for us, every site and app is a potential collaborator, not competition, and that’s not idealistic, it’s realpolitik for everyone outside the Big 5).
-Southpaw would be both (we consider all creatives to be lefties, even if they write with their right), a place where creativity in all forms is recognized, curated, celebrated, supported, and engendered…
+Believe it or not, there’s no great site online for the 10% of the population that’s left-handed, and no great creativity portal either.
+We consider all creatives to be lefties (even if, for some reason, they write with their right) and very much vice versa, a place where creativity in all forms is recognized, curated, celebrated, supported, and engendered, where–and because–collaboration, not competition, is the realpolitik of new media.…

 And that’s just a sampling.
 We hope it gives you a sense of why we strongly believe a 3.0 virtual world can and will be not only highly complementary in strengthening creativity and motivation needed in the years ahead, but at least as vibrant as the post-petro IRL world has the potential to be, and we invite you to help make it IRL too, not only with respect to these ideas, but your own.